doubleshow/jekyll/docs/api.md

 1. **Copy&Paste** Use a presentation editor to create a new presentation file.
 Copy slide 10 to 12 from the original file to this new file.
 Execute this file instead.

-2. **Filter** Create an object that implements the `SlideExecutionEventFilter` interface.
+2. **Filter** Create an object that implements the `ExecutionFilter` interface.
 Assign this selector object to a `Context` object.
 Execute the file under this context object.

 {% highlight java %}

 Context context = new Context();
-context.setFilter(new SlideExecutionEventFilter(){
+context.setExecutionFilter(new ExecutionFilter(){
 	@Override
-	public boolean accept(SlideExecutionEvent event) {
+	public boolean accept(ExecutionEvent event) {
 		Slide slide = event.getSlide();
 		// accept only slides 10 to 12
 		return slide.getNumber() >= 10 && slide.getNumber() <= 12;